-Argentina, one of the popular gateways to South America, plays host to some of the southern hemisphere’s most dramatic landscapes: think vast, millennial-old glaciers, historic bodies of water and the weather-chiselled ridge of the Andes Mountains separating it from its neighbour, Chile.
+Argentina, one of the popular gateways to South America, plays host to some of the southern hemisphere’s most dramatic landscapes: think vast, millennial-old glaciers, historic bodies of water and the weather-chiseled ridge of the Andes Mountains separating it from its neighbor, Chile.

 1. Track rare wildlife in the world’s second-largest wetlands, the Esteros del Iberá

 Home to the world’s second-largest wetland in the world, the Esteros del Iberá (Iberá Wetlands), are a remote, pristine and hugely important ecosystem in Argentina.
 Comprising a 13,000-km2 nature reserve in the north-central province of Corrientes, this protected area is one of the most important freshwater reservoirs in South America and houses an abundance of wildlife.

 Over 320 bird species are resident here, making it a top destination for birders, while capybara, maned wolves, giant anteaters and even a thriving population of jaguar – reintroduced in 2021 by conservationists – make the Esteros del Iberá one of the best places in Argentina to spot wildlife.